Abdelaziz-Mahdi/tidy-budget/README.md

 # 📖 Tidy Budget <a name="about-project"></a>

-**Tidy Budget App** Tidy Budget app is a mobile web application where you can manage your budget, you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**Tidy Budget App** The Tidy Budget app is a mobile web application where you can manage your budget, you have a list of transactions associated with a category so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>